GameTechDev/VALAR-API/README.md

 ### ```VALAR_DESCRIPTOR``` PSO Initialization

-There are four shaders that are used to support VALAR at runtime, there are two VALAR compute shaders for the common shading rate tile sizes of 8x8 and 16x16 along with two VALAR debug compute shaders that also come in 8x8 and 16x16 versions.
+There are four shaders that are used to support VALAR at runtime, there are two VALAR compute shaders for the common shading rate tile sizes of 8x8 and 16x16 along with a Low-Power (LP) compute shading and a debug overlay compute shader.

 * ```Valar8x8CS.hlsl``` VALAR Compute Shader for 8x8 Shading Rate Tile Size (Supported by Intel)
 * ```Valar16x16CS.hlsl``` VALAR Compute Shader for 16x16 Shading Rate Tile Size (Other Vendors)
+* ```ValarLPCS.hlsl``` VALAR Low Power Compute Shading (Any Vendor)
 * ```ValarDebugCS.hlsl``` VALAR Debug Overlay Shader for 8x8 & 16x16 Shading Rate Tile Size

 By default these shaders are embedded into the ```.lib``` file generated at compile time.
 The API uses the ```#define EMBED_VALAR_SHADERS``` to control the inclusion of the embedded shaders.
 However, if ```EMBED_VALAR_SHADERS``` is not defined shader blobs must be provided at initialize time.
 Failure to supply blobs in the VALAR descriptor will result in a ```VALAR_RETURN_CODE_PSO_FAIL``` return code.
 For example, the following code initializes the VALAR API using byte code arrays as ```ID3DBlobs```.
 It is up to the application programmer to determine how to load the byte code arrays at runtime.